kbHoward2/GameOfLife/README.md

 Additionally, it's also possible to generate the board with a seed, by specifying a __floating point__ threshold value (0.0, 1.0), then a seed __floating point__ value.
 The command below generates an board with the threshold value of 40%, and a seed of 11127.

 `./GameOfLife 0.40 11127`

+## Settings
+Run the program once to generate the `settings.txt` file.
+Here you can make changes to the window width, height, seed, and the threshold of cells.

 ## Controls
 [Mouse Left] - Add/Delete Cell.